jlokimlin/anomaly_detection/README.md

 # Anomaly Detection with Time Series in Python

-A simple porject to explore different anomaly detection algorithms on Google Trends data.
+A simple project for BD-STEP Fellows to explore different anomaly detection algorithms on Google Trends data.

 Use STL + IQR to detect trending news stories.